Maxuss/Flare/docs/ui/overview.md

 And here's the result:

 ![UI Paged](../assets/screenshots/ui-paged.png)

+If you wish to pass extra props to a paginated frame, you should extend `ParamPaginatedFrame` instead of `PaginatedFrame`.

 But how do we *change* pages?
 The answer is simple: use pagination display or tabulation!